 At San Antonio Recovery Center, we’re committed to providing the best possible treatment for our clients.
 Whether you’re suffering from an addiction to prescription opioids or stimulants, we’re here to help.
-To learn more about our drug rehab in San Antonio, please contact us today at 866.957.7885.
+To learn more about our drug and alcohol rehab in San Antonio, please contact us today at 866.957.7885.

 The Need for a Prescription Drug Addiction Treatment Program